cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/executive-summary.md

 ## The Solution

 ::: warning Reality Check
 Let's keep it real—most projects claim to be "unique," but we know execution is what matters.
-Here's why Cosmicrafts delivers where others don't:
+Here's why Cosmicrafts delivers:
 :::

 ### 1. A Polished Product, Ready to Scale